lucasmeijer/bonanza/README.md

 Bonanza is at this point still highly experimental.
-It is currently capable of analyzing a slightly altered copy of the bb-storage source tree and configuring most of the targets contained within.
-This means that Bonanza is already complete enough that Starlark rules such as ones provided by rules\_go, rules\_js, and rules\_oci can be evaluated and run to completion.
+It is currently capable of analyzing a slightly altered copy of the bb-storage source tree and configuring all of the targets contained within.
+This means that Bonanza is already complete enough that Starlark rules such as ones provided by rules\_go, rules\_js, rules\_oci, and rules\_python can be evaluated and run to completion.

 Calls to `ctx.actions.*()` made by rule implementations are currently still no-ops, meaning that no build graph at the action level is being